Teaching Pronunciation in the EFL Classroom

 When studying and teaching pronunciation, you will need to learn to use a respelling system to help students get the feel of the language.
 Some people advocate the use of the International Phonetic Alphabet (IPA), but a problem with that system is that very few students know it and you can spend an inordinate amount of time teaching it to them only to have them move on to another teacher who doesn’t use it.
 Additionally, there are at least ten other major phonetic systems that appear in even the best dictionaries and pronunciation and listening books.

 A simple system is used in the listening book Sound Advice and in the pronunciation book Sound Advantage, both authored by Stacy A. Hagen (a link to some excellent YouTube videos by Stacy Hagen is at the bottom of this page).
 You will see this system used in some of the downloads further down this page.
 A simple respelling system that is intuitive and easy to use is critical to your success in helping your students succeed in speaking in a comprehensible way.
-Simple and intuitive because you want your students to spend their time on the pronunciation, not on the system.
+It should be simple and intuitive because you want your students to spend their time on the pronunciation, not on the system.

 EFL teachers are all too familiar with students that approach them and speak clear complete sentences of something that is not even remotely understandable.
-A student may well have a good understanding of English and an excellent vocabulary, but if their pronunciation is so poor that they can not communicate, all is lost.
+A student may well have a good understanding of English and an excellent vocabulary, but if their pronunciation is so poor that they cannot communicate, all is lost.
 At least until you come on the scene!

 Students NEED to hear natural fast relaxed pronunciation as we speak it every day, not a carefully over-articulated overly-pronounced one-word-by-one-word phrasing of sentences.
 Speaking too slowly and too emphatically is a common characteristic of the untrained teacher.